 Robot Map Trainer will be available in a couple of weeks.

-There are also bugs to iron out in our communications.
 Stirling occasionally takes off on its own wacky paths almost like it did with it's old brain.

 This is an issue at the moment because we've included no over-current protections for the motors, meaning getting stuck against a wall or other solid object could quickly fry things.